Skip to main content

 Sanibel Island beach draws an Array of Seashells and Their Hunters

 “We take our shelling very seriously,” said Clark Rambo, who is known as Super Sheller Clark, a moniker used, sometimes admiringly, sometimes grudgingly, by his wife, Pam.
-“Every day on the beach is a treasure hunt, and that’s what makes it so competitive.”
+Moreover, “Every day on the beach is a treasure hunt, and also that’s what makes it so competitive.”

 Sanibel Island